 However, the agreements between Kiron and its partner universities are non-legally binding.
 The universities ultimately decide whether the student will obtain admission and get credit recognition.

 A Transcript of Records is used to document the performance of a student over a certain period of time by listing the courses or modules taken, the credits gained, and the grades awarded.
 The Transcript of Records provides a standard format for recording all study activities carried out by students.
 It is an essential tool for academic recognition in the EHEA.

-Transfer (only for Germany, France, Jordan)
+Transfer (only for Germany, Jordan, Lebanon)